ScheduleSyn-Scholars/ScheduleSyn-Scholars/README.md

     >`git clone https://github.com/ScheduleSyn-Scholars/ScheduleSyn-Scholars.git`

-3. Run the npm installs:
+2. Run the npm installs:

    >`npm install`

    >`npm install react-spinners`

+3. For the Testing portion, you must run `npm i selenium-webdriver serve CLI` command in your terminal before starting the test.

-5. After all Packages are installed, You can run the program by entering `npm start` in the terminal
+4. After all Packages are installed, You can run the program by entering `npm start` in the terminal